A categorical perspective on constraint satisfaction: The wonderland of adjunctions: Classifying gadget reductions

 \begin{definition} Let \(G\colon \cat S^\op \to \cat C\) be a functor from a finite category \(\cat S\) to a locally finite and finitely cocomplete category $\cat C$.
 The \emph{Yoneda extension} of $G$ is the functor $\kay G \colon \pshcat S \to \cat C$ defined by

 for all $A \colon \cat S \to \fin$. \end{definition}

 We note that the Yoneda extension of a functor $G$ also exists in cases where $\cat S$ is not finite, as long as $\cat C$ admits the colimit in~\eqref{eq:kay} for every $A\colon \cat S \to \fin$.

-In our typical setting, \(\cat C\) is a concrete category such as another category of copresheaves, graphs or structures.
+In our typical setting, \(\cat C\)~is a concrete category such as another category of copresheaves, graphs or structures.
 Then, the computation of \(\kay G(A)\), using the above colimit formula, corresponds well to the intuitive notion of gadget construction.
 Namely, \(\kay G(A)\) is obtained by replacing each element of a copresheaf $A\colon \cat S \to \fin$, i.e., an object $(s, a)$ of $\el A$, with the \emph{gadget} $G(s) \in \cat C$ and by `glueing' these gadgets according to the image of morphisms under $G$.
 We demonstrate this in the following example.

 \begin{example}[Example~\ref{ex:graphs-as-presheaves} cont.]
 Let us consider the case where \(\cat S\) is the signature category \(\cat D\) of digraphs and \(\cat C\) is the category of graphs $\graphs$.
 To specify a functor $G\colon \cat D^\op \to \graphs$ it is enough to select a pair of graphs $G(V)$ and $G(E)$ and a pair of homomorphisms